Trazodone for ADHD

 - Phenylpiperazine

-- Blockade of 5HT2A receptors leads to dopamine elevation in the striatum via glutamate reduction and enhances serotonergic neurotransmission via 5-HT1A receptors
+- Blockade of the 5HT2A receptors leads to an increase in dopamine in the striatum due to glutamate reduction and increases serotonergic neurotransmission via the 5-HT1A receptors

-- Higher doses are also serotonergic and antihistaminergic.
-Low doses (up to 50 mg) are not serotonergic.
+- Higher doses also have a serotonergic and antihistaminergic effect.
+At low doses (up to 50 mg) it has no serotonergic effect.

 - Half-life 5 to 9 hours